Unleash/unleash/website/docs/contributing/ADRs/back-end/write-model-vs-read-models.md

 ---
-title: "ADR: Write model vs Read models"
+title: "ADR: Write Model vs Read Models"
 ---

 ## Background

 We keep solving 3 problems in each of the business modules:
-* changing state of the system though actions
+* changing the state of the system through actions
 * displaying UI
 * asking other modules for information